Moonsatsuma/puqunwang/_posts/design/2014-10-08-What-progress-is-not-linear.md

 ---
 layout: page
-title:  "What?Progress is not linear?"
+title:  "What?
+Progress is not linear?"
-subheadline:  "Headers With Style"
+subheadline:  "Thoughts"
 teaser: "Feeling Responsive allows you to use all kinds of headers.
 This example shows a header image in front of a pattern."
 categories:
     - design